Trouble with Commitment

 Often, we want to accept these reasons because we are afraid to look at what lurks behind them.
 Other times, we are confused by our feelings and may perceive mixed messages from the other person.

-Inability to Make a Commitment
+Inability to Commit

 So, how do you evaluate our ability to make a long-term commitment?
 How do you know if he/she is really ready or willing – or just making excuses?
 There are a couple of issues you can examine.